Symphony No. 8 (Schubert): Early history

 The rest of the scherzo (except for the missing second strain of the trio) exists in a separate manuscript in short score (not sent to Hüttenbrenner, but found among Schubert's copious manuscripts after his death and carefully preserved by his devoted schoolteacher brother Ferdinand), along with a complete short score of the second movement and the end of the first movement, but nothing of any fourth movement.
 A fourth movement finale in the home key (B minor) would have been the norm for any symphony written at that time, but there is no direct evidence that Schubert ever started work on it.
 It has, however, been surmised that the most extended entr'acte from Rosamunde (also in B minor, in the same style of the first movement and with the same instrumentation as the symphony) was indeed that fourth movement, which Schubert recycled by inserting it into his Rosamunde incidental music composed in early 1823 just after the Wanderer Fantasy.

 The Schubert scholar Brian Newbould, who harmonized, orchestrated and conjecturally completed the piano sketch of the scherzo, believed this to be true; but not all scholars agree.
 Pages appear to have been torn out after the beginning of the scherzo in the full score sent to Hüttenbrenner, in any event.
 That Hüttenbrenner neither had the work performed, nor even let the society know he had the manuscript, is curious and has spawned various theories.

 Old age and approaching death seem to have influenced Hüttenbrenner to reveal the work to an important and gracious visitor at long last (in 1865, when he was 71 and had only three more years to live).
-This was the conductor Johann von Herbeck, who premiered the extant two movements on 17 December 1865 in Vienna, adding the brilliantly busy but expressively lightweight perpetual-motion last movement of Schubert's 3rd Symphony in D major, as an inadequate finale, expressively quite incompatible with the monumental first two movements of the Unfinished, and not even in the correct key.
-The performance was nevertheless received with great enthusiasm by the audience.
+This was the conductor Johann von Herbeck, who premiered the extant two movements on 17 December 1865 in Vienna with the Gesellschaft der Musikfreunde, adding the busy but expressively lightweight perpetual-motion last movement of Schubert's 3rd Symphony in D major, as a finale.
+The performance was received with great enthusiasm by the audience.
 The score of those two movements was not published before 1867.

-The Unfinished Symphony has been called No. 7 (recently, for example, in the New Schubert Edition) instead of No. 8 as it usually is, since the other work sometimes referred to as Schubert's 7th (in E major, completed by Felix Weingartner) was also left incomplete but in a different way, with at least fragments of all four of its movements in Schubert's hand.
+The Unfinished Symphony has been called No. 7 (recently, for example, in the New Schubert Edition) instead of No. 8 as it usually is in the traditional English system, since the other work, in E major, completed by Felix Weingartner, sometimes referred to as Schubert's 7th was also left incomplete but in a different way, with at least fragments of all four of its movements in Schubert's hand.